Impatient Bandits: Optimizing for the Long-Term Without Delay: Empirical Evaluation

 We consider a non-stationary variant of the Spotify environment, where the set of shows which the algorithm recommends from gradually changes at each decision time.
 This is designed to reflect how in the real podcast recommendation problem, new podcast shows are continually being released over time.
 Specifically, in our experiment, the number of available actions is equal to $60$ throughout.
 After each decision-time, we drop the oldest action, and add a new action.

-In Figure \ref{fig:spotify-bandit-nonst} we plot the cumulative regret of our algorithm over time.
+In Figure \ref{fig:spotify-bandit-nonst} we plot the cumulative regret of our algorithm over time up until $t=340$ days.
+Note in this setting there are 400 shows in the action space in total over time; this means that each action is selected less than once on average.
 In this setting, it is particularly striking that the regret of the Delayed algorithm matches or is slightly worse than that of the Day-two proxy algorithm.
 Since the set of shows to recommend is changing, the Delayed algorithm's regret does not begin to improve at day $60$, as we saw earlier in Figure \ref{fig:spotify-bandit-200}.
 These results suggest that in settings where the cold start problem is at the forefront (e.g., a recommendation problem where the set of items over which to recommend changes frequently~\citep{baran2023accelerating}), the Delayed algorithm can perform very poorly.
 In contrast, the algorithm that incorporates progressive feedback incurs less than half of the cumulative regret of the Delayed and Day-two proxy algorithms.